-This financial product promoted environmental and/or social characteristics following the product's objective to provide long-term capital appreciation through selected investments in listed equity securities of companies involved in the design, manufacture or sale of products and services in connection with the seas and water management sectors.
-The strategy has a supportive environment that is backed by global mega-trends such as population growth, environmental constrains, supportive regulation, and global wealth creation.
+This financial product promoted environmental and/or social characteristics following the product's objective to provide long-term capital appreciation through selected investments in listed equity securities of companies that develop climate and environment friendly solutions (such as renewable energy and resource efficiency) and that appear to offer superior growth prospects.
 Each asset in the portfolio has its environmental and social features examined as part of the investment process, providing the asset and the aggregated portfolio with an internal ESG rating.
 This internal rating, which is based on the degree of promotion of each individual asset comprising the portfolio, is obtained using data and methodology from leading ESG providers.
 Among other features, this financial instrument promotes: